 Distributive justice in organ allocation dictates fairness in the distribution of scarce resources so that similarly needy patients have an equal opportunity to benefit from transplantation.
-When a patient's clinical care is manipulated for the sole purpose of increasing his/her status on the wait list, distributive justice is undermined.
-Such manipulation may move a patient higher on the wait list at the expense of other patients, who may have equal or more urgent need for the organ, but whose care was not manipulated by their treating provider.
+When a patient's clinical care is escalated for the sole purpose of increasing his or her status on the waitlist, distributive justice is undermined.
+Such manipulation may move a patient higher on the waitlist at the expense of other patients, who may have equal or more urgent need for the organ, but whose care was not escalated by their treating provider.